Our 2 in 1 waterproof jacket in Ventile and Climashield

 Not only does Ventile take on a nice patina over time, but it is also a durable fabric.
 No delamination issues or blisters that can occur on a frequently used membrane fabric jacket.

-This is a point that may seem trivial, but it changes everything: Ventile is a fabric that withstands use over several years much better than a technical membrane, especially if you regularly wear a backpack with this jacket.
+This may seem like a trivial point, but it changes everything: Ventile is a fabric that withstands use over several years much better than a technical membrane, especially if you regularly wear a backpack with this jacket.

-It is for this reason that among techwear fans, some are now turning to Ventile jackets for their daily lives, and reserving their Gore-Tex jackets only for heavy rainy days. .
+This is why some techwear fans are now turning to Ventile jackets for their everyday wear, and reserving their Gore-Tex jackets only for really rainy days. .

-To my great surprise, I noticed that experienced hikers, mountaineers and even soldiers continued to prefer Ventile to technical membranes for all the reasons I have mentioned.
+To my great surprise, I found that seasoned hikers, mountaineers and even military personnel continued to prefer the Ventile to technical membranes for all the reasons I have mentioned to you.

 🖼️ And it’s BEAUTIFUL!